-\begin{remark} \emph{Modeling hard constraints.} We can use the state cost function $C_t$ and action cost function $G_t$ to represent the hard and soft upper/lower bounds of states and actions.
-A lower-order model, such as quadratic functions, can represent soft constraints, allowing for reasonable violations with moderate penalties.
-On the other hand, higher-order functions, such as the log barrier function and exponential function, can be employed to express hard constraints, imposing substantial penalties on decision-makers for any violations. \end{remark}
+\begin{remark} \emph{\todo{Modeling hard and soft constraints.}} \todo{We embed the state cost function $C_t$ and action cost function $G_t$ into the objective as penalty terms to represent the soft and hard bounds on states and actions.
+Lower-order functions, such as quadratics, impose moderate penalties and allow for controlled constraint violations, effectively modeling soft bounds.
+In contrast, higher-order functions, such as log-barrier or exponential functions, impose steep penalties as the state or action variables approach their limits, thus functionally equivalent to hard constraints.} \end{remark}

-\begin{definition} \emph{Quadratic and super quadratic function.} We denote $a_{\mathrm{p}}$ as the function parameter and define the quadratic function as the following
+\begin{definition} \emph{Quadratic and super quadratic function.} We denote $a_{\mathrm{p}}$ as the function parameter and define the quadratic function as follows

 \end{definition}